Pension Plan FAQs

 Expandable List

 The University’s contributions to the pension plans are not directly related to member contributions.
 The University is currently contributing substantially more toward the cost of pension benefits than plan members.
-A more detailed answer follows.

 The Salaried Pension Plan is a defined benefit (DB) pension plan.
 With DB pension plans, the level of benefit is defined in the pension plan text.
 By contrast, the level of contributions needed to pay for members’ benefits will vary depending on a number of economic and demographic factors (e.g., interest rates, investment returns on plan assets, longevity, etc.).
 The McMaster pension plans are “contributory” DB pension plans, which means that members contribute toward the cost of their benefits.
 Member contribution levels are set out in the plan rules.
 The University’s contribution level, however, will vary over time depending on the plan’s funded status, as set out in actuarial valuation reports prepared on a periodic basis.
 Recent actuarial valuation reports have revealed that the plan is not fully funded, which means that the University must make additional “special payments” over a prescribed period of time to bring the plan back to a fully funded position.
 These contributions, in addition to the contributions towards benefits currently being earned by plan members, mean that the University is currently contributing substantially more than plan members in the aggregate.